aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraph/geteffectivetabstops/_index.md

 linktitle: GetEffectiveTabStops
 articleTitle: GetEffectiveTabStops
 second_title: Aspose.Words for .NET
-description: Paragraph GetEffectiveTabStops method.
-Returns array of all tab stops applied to this paragraph including applied indirectly by styles or lists in C#.
+description: Discover the GetEffectiveTabStops method to retrieve all tab stops in a paragraph, including those from styles and lists for enhanced formatting.
 type: docs
 weight: 270
 url: /net/aspose.words/paragraph/geteffectivetabstops/